 With your readers’ pursuit of healthy food, locals might be looking for your advice as well.
-Have you every thought about putting together a “Healthy Food Guide in [Your City]”?
+Have you ever thought about putting together a “Healthy Food Guide in [Your City]”?

 You might have heard of Veganuary, a challenge to eat plant-based in January.
-It’s a popular movement on social media, with vegan/vegetarian/plant-based bloggers, and amongst individuals who want to incorporate more plants into their diets.
+It’s a popular movement on social media amongst vegan/vegetarian/plant-based bloggers and individuals who want to incorporate more plants into their diets.

 Veganuary helps raise awareness about the benefits of eating plant-based and encourages individuals and businesses to try and incorporate more plant-based meals and cruelty-free products into their everyday lives.

-To help support this movement and publish the plant-based and vegan content your readers might already be looking for, maybe you can try to incorporate a few veggie-centric recipes into your content calendar for January.
+To help support this movement and publish the plant-based and vegan content your readers might already be looking for, maybe try incorporating a few veggie-centric recipes into your content calendar for January.

 You can also try publishing some plant-based meal plans and guides (think vegan pantry staples, vegan grocery guides, or a list of your favorite cruelty-free products) for your readers!
 It’s a great time to celebrate veggies, fruits, and grains with your content.

 Speaking of challenges and movements, January is the perfect time to challenge your readers to make healthier choices in general.
-Workouts, nutritious snacks, better breakfasts…there are so many great opportunities for reader challenges.
-And if you, the blogger, complete the challenges right along with them, readers will be much more inclined to follow along.
+Workouts, nutritious snacks, better breakfasts, dry January… there are so many great opportunities for reader challenges.
+And if you, the blogger, complete the challenges right along with your readers, they’ll be much more inclined to follow along.

 Cleanses, Routines, and Good Habits

-Along those same lines, readers are looking for information about cleanses, healthier routines, and better habits to start the new year off right…i.e. with resolutions
+Along those same lines, readers are looking for information about cleanses, healthier routines, and better habits to start the new year off right.

 Super Bowl Food